tomtana/python-glinet/README.md

 ## Getting Started

 ### Login
-Login is as easy as that.
-If you modified your ip-address or other parameter, you need to pass them as parameter (see the documentation of the GlInet class for more details).
+Login is as easy as calling the `GlInet()` constructor.
+Only in case you modified the router default settings such as ip-address or username you need to pass them as parameter (see the documentation of the GlInet class for more details).

-Per default the following steps are executed:
-- if no password is passed
-  - try to load from persistance (password stored as hash)
-  - if no success ask via prompt
-- try to load api reference from persistence, otherwise load it from the web
-- persist settings
-- start background thread to keep connection alive

 Start ipython shell and make sure you sourced your venv if you use one.
 ```python